Medicare Supplement Plan G

 Is Medigap Plan G Right for Me?

 Plan G has high benefits and high premiums.
 If you want to get Plan G benefits at a lower cost, you will have to enroll in a high-deductible plan, which will automatically increase your deductible costs.
-Plan G is the best Medigap plan for seniors who are able to pay a higher monthly premium to reduce out-of-pocket expenses.
+Plan G is one of the best Medigap plans for seniors who can pay a higher monthly premium to reduce out-of-pocket expenses.
 It is particularly good for older adults who frequently visit the doctor or require regular medical treatment, since it can cover most of the copays, coinsurance, and deductibles.
 If you want a cheaper plan, Medigap Plans K, L, M, and N have lower premiums.